 Another aspect of transportation is the lack of fuel for the car/motorcycle.
 With the flood, there is a complete shutdown of the petrol stations around the city and even if they are opened, they don’t have the supply replenished in time.
 It is time to ensure that there is enough fuel in the vehicles at any one time and workout the alternate route and mode of transportation when roads are closed.

 7. Lack of Communication

-Even if you have a working telecommunications line working, if your phone battery is dead, you are back to square one and you know how power hungry smartphones are.
-A dead phone may even end up dangerous option if you are unable to call for help.
+Even if you have a working telecommunications line working, if your phone battery is dead, you are back to square one and you know how power-hungry smartphones are.
+A dead phone may even end up a dangerous option if you are unable to call for help.

 And with family members separated, it is important to inform others where you are now and whether you are safe or not and if you need any help.
-Spare battery and power banks are life savers in this modern age and some power banks even now comes with option to charge using solar energy.
+Spare battery and power banks are lifesavers in this modern age and some power banks even now come with the option to charge using solar energy.

 It is time for preparation – this is not the end of things for sure